Uche14/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Create a script that displays the 10 newest files in the current directory Create a script that takes a list of words as input Display lines containing the pattern "root"
-Display the number of lines that contain the pattern “bin”Display the number of lines that contain the pattern "bin"
+Display the number of lines that contain the pattern “bin” Display lines containing the pattern “root” and 3 lines